mnot/I-D/rfc5785bis/draft.md

 If a protocol has a use case where it is not possible to convey a URI, but it is possible to convey a hostname, it might be appropriate to use a well-known location.
 Making it easier to locate the resource is not a sufficient reason.
+Likewise, future use unsupported by the proposed specification is not sufficient reason to register a well known location.

 # Notational Conventions